Kneeling

 Kneeling is a basic human position where one or both knees touch the ground.
-Kneeling is defined as “to position the body so that one or both knees rest on the floor,” according to Merriam-Webster.
-Kneeling when only composed of one knee, and not both, is called genuflection.
+According to Merriam-Webster, kneeling is defined as "to position the body so that one or both knees rest on the floor".
+Kneeling with only one knee, and not both, is called genuflection.

-Kneeling is a primate behavior used to convey deference by making the figure kneeling look smaller than the other.
-Primates themselves establish pecking orders that are important to the survival and behavior of a group.
-Chimpanzees, for example, have a complex social group that involves a dominant male and corresponding female with the other submissive males and juvenile chimps.
-Males who threaten the hierarchy are often severely injured or killed; thus the use of submissive behavior is necessary in order to ensure survival in some instances.
+Kneeling is a primate behavior used to convey deference by making the figure that is kneeling appear smaller than the other.
+Primates themselves establish a dominance hierarchy (or "pecking order") which is important to the survival and behavior of the group.
+Chimpanzees, for example, have a complex social group that involves a dominant male and a corresponding female, to whom the other males and the juvenile chimps are submissive.
+Males who threaten the hierarchy are often severely injured or killed; in some instances, the use of submissive behavior is necessary to ensure survival.

 Religion

-Humans have also inherited the custom of submissive behavior.
-Kneeling has been prevalent in religious behaviour.
+Humans have inherited the custom of submissive behavior, and kneeling has become prevalent in religious practices.
 It has been used as a form of prayer and a way to worship or revere deities and supernatural entities.
-Britannica defines kneeling's purpose as placing the hands upwards towards heavens while placing the knees downwards and closer to the underworld.
+Britannica defines the purpose of kneeling as placing the knees downwards towards "the realm of the underworld", while the purpose of raising one's hands in prayer is to reach upwards towards "the realm of the heavenly gods".
 Kneeling has taken on many different forms and styles as different cultures and institutions have adopted it.